Related Documents

 Process

-- Candidates will produce original identification document meeting the identification
+- Candidates will produce identification document meeting the identification

-requirements to the instructor, examiner or trainer at the start of the course or recertification.
+requirements to the instructor, examiner or trainer or through the Affiliates registration process (eg. Camps or Recreations Centres) prior to the start of the course or recertification.

-- The instructor, examiner or trainer will compare the legal name and photo contained on the identification to the name on the Lifesaving Society permanent or valid temporary certification card or Find a Member record and the individual present for the course or recertification.
+- The instructor, examiner, trainer or Affiliate will compare the legal name and age on the identification to the name on the Lifesaving Society permanent or valid temporary certification card or Find a Member record and the individual present for the course or recertification.